galaxyproject/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

 >
 >    Note that the content below is the same as the `configs` section of `values-cvmfs.yaml`
 >    in your helm chart, except that the `tool_config_file` entry is pointing to your custom
->    tool list instead of the full list from cvmfs.
+>    tool list instead of the full list from CVMFS.
 >
 >    {% raw %}
 >    ```yaml